Luthey-Schulten-Lab/SummerSchool_2025/CME/WCM/README.md

 \frac{dP(\mathbf{x},t)}{dt}=\sum_{r}^{R} [-a_r({{\mathbf{x}}}) P({{\mathbf{x}}},t) + a_r({{\mathbf{x}}}_\nu-\mathbf{S_r}) P({{\mathbf{x}}}-\mathbf{S_r},t)]
 ```

 To simulate the **co-evolution** of GIP and metabolism, the communication needs to be performed to describe the interactions between these two subsystems.
-We then proposed to use **[Hybrid CMEODE simulation](https://ietresearch.onlinelibrary.wiley.com/doi/10.1049/iet-syb.2017.0070)**.
+We then proposed to use a hybrid CME-ODE simulation[^bianchi_CMEODE].
 We first discretize the entire simulation length into piecewise communication time steps (hook intervals, $t_H$).
 During each communication time step,

 **(a)** A CME simulation of length $t_H$ is performed to describe the kinetics in GIP.